OCA/account-invoicing/account_invoice_merge_auto/readme/DESCRIPTION.rst

 A cron entry is used to regularly merge invoices that are draft and which `Merge automatically` attribute is True.
-This requires the invoice partner to have attributes set that define the reccuring automatic merge setting.
+This requires the invoice partner to have attributes set that define the recurring automatic merge date.

 The invoices are merged together according to rules defined in the `account_invoice_merge` module.
 The candidate invoices are returned